 While no one has proven why vitamin D deficiency is on the rise in the developed world, the problem has grown in the last 20 years in tandem with a noted decline in sun exposure.
 Geography, season, skin color, age, body weight, and medications can also influence the body’s ability to produce enough vitamin D (see box insert).

 One factor in the widespread deficiency in recent years could be that people are living longer; as the body ages, it doesn’t produce vitamin D from the sun as efficiently.
 Two other possible contributors are a decline in the consumption of dairy products—one of the most common fortified foods—and the general increase in obesity rates.

 Because activation can occur inside cells and organs, the activated form of vitamin D is not easy to measure or evaluate.
-Therefore, the recommended way to evaluate vitamin D levels is to measure how much 25-hydroxy vitamin D is in the bloodstream.
+Therefore, the recommended way is to measure how much 25-hydroxy vitamin D is in the bloodstream.
 This is a fairly stable measurement that indicates how much vitamin D is stored and ready to be activated.